Costor/nvmpi-obs-streamFX/README.md

 Obs-studio requires OpenGL support.
 If you access your Linux Desktop from remote (e.g. via xrdp or vnc), openGL support will be via software (MESA) or non-existent.
 I found that using [VirtualGL](www.virtualGL.org) obs-studio runs reasonably well in a remote xrdp session in the same LAN, see [xrdp forum](https://github.com/neutrinolabs/xrdp/issues/1697#issuecomment-806578753).

-# Documentation by Amehu for StreamFX 0.11.0 (Jan 4th, 2022)
+# Documentation by Amhehu for StreamFX 0.11.0 (Jan 4th, 2022)
 complete build instructions for build without browser support tested with Ubuntu 20.04, OBS 27, StreamFX 0.11.0 and ffmpeg n4.2.5